scottanderson5/scottanderson.github.io/_posts/2016-4-7-Its-Going.md

 date:   2016-04-7
 ---

 Over the past 6 weeks people have been asking me, “How is it going?”
 I don’t usually have a great answer for them, and I chalk up some lame response like, “It’s Going.”

-Part of this part-dismissive response may be for more than reason:
+Why am I saying this?
+Honestly, I give this answer so much now it's as if I'm on auto-pilot.
+But I think I might provide this part-dismissive response for more than reason:

 **“I’m working here!”**